Housing at the Massachusetts Institute of Technology: East Campus

 East Campus is arranged in two long north–south buildings, the East Parallel (one house built in 1924, extended to full parallel in 1928) and the West Parallel (built in 1931).
 The buildings are numbered 64 and 62, respectively, in MIT's building numbering system.
-There are 5 floors, plus a non-residential basement, in each building.
+There are 5 floors plus a non-residential basement in each building.
 The three "houses" that make up a building are connected on each floor, functioning as one contiguous building.
 Residents identify themselves according to the ten "halls": First East through Fifth East, and First West through Fifth West.
 The two building basements are connected via a tunnel.

 The dormitory celebrated its 90th anniversary in 2014.
 Due to the dormitory's age, sturdiness, and tradition, the 350-400 undergrads living there are allowed to paint and alter rooms and floor common spaces, up to the limits of what the Cambridge fire code will allow.
 Students frequently use technology to customize their rooms, building projects such as an Emergency Pizza Button to have a local pizza shop deliver a cheese pizza, a disco dance floor, and an automatic door-unlocking system.

 The social life of East Campus residents includes ambitious build projects (such as a 130 ft roller coaster) during REX Rush Week, Bad Ideas Weekend during January, and various feasts and celebrations, generally located in the courtyard between the two parallels.
 Participants in such events have traditionally included some residents of nearby Senior House (before the undergraduate residents living there were disbanded), and continue to invite alumni of both residences to join in planning and attendance.

 Notable alumni of East Campus include Rainer Weiss (Physics, 1955) MIT professor, inventor of the gravitational wave detector, and co-recipient of the 2017 Nobel Prize in Physics; Ahmed Chalabi (Mathematics, 1965) 37th Prime Minister of Iraq; George Smoot (Mathematics and Physics, 1966), second contestant to win the $1 million prize on Are You Smarter than a 5th Grader?, and co-recipient of the 2006 Nobel Prize in Physics; Jacob K. White (Electrical Engineering and Computer Science, 1980), MIT professor and IEEE Fellow; Michael Fincke (Aeronautics and Astronautics, 1989, and Earth, Atmospheric, and Planetary Sciences, 1989), NASA astronaut; Thomas Massie (Electrical Engineering, 1993), US Representative for Kentucky; Arash Ferdowsi (no degree, 2008) co-founder of Dropbox; and Sam Bankman-Fried (Physics, 2014), founder of the cryptocurrency trading firm Alameda Research and the FTX cryptocurrency exchange.

-The dormitory is closed for two years beginning in June 2023 for a complete gut renovation.
-The renewed buildings will be completely air-conditioned, fully ADA-accessible, and include new amenities in common areas.
-During the closure, East Campus residents will be housed in other dormitories, hotel rooms, and the building formerly occupied by an on-campus fraternity which has been disbanded.
+The dormitory was closed for two years beginning in June 2023 for a complete gut renovation.
+The renewed buildings are now completely air-conditioned, fully ADA-accessible, and include new amenities in common areas.
+During the closure, East Campus residents were housed in other dormitories, hotel rooms, and the building formerly occupied by an on-campus fraternity which had been disbanded.